coopnorge/engineering-docker-images/images/devtools-golang-v1beta1/README.md

 Interface variables are configurable with environment variables.

-If any of the following files are found they will be loaded in the order they are listed in:
+If any of the following files are found they will be loaded in the order they are listed in before any variables are defined:
 - `devtools-settings.mk`
 - `devtools.env`
 - `default.env`,
 - `.env`
 - `${ENVIRONMENT}.env`

+If `devtools-targets.mk` is present then it will be loaded after all targets are defined.

-## Features and directories
+## Features

 ### OCI image building